xyzyzl/compprog/README.md

 Additionally it would make it harder for me to copy the editorial mindlessly, which is honestly the only way for me to solve some questions since I suck.

+**POI 2014 - Hotels** \
+12/8/2019 \
+Estimated CF Rating: 1900

+Tree Algos

+Run DFS to find the total number of children that have the same depth from a central node.
+Maintain all sets of these children and find the number at the end.

+(This DFS should have multiple starting points)

 **USACO 2013 February Gold - Route design** \
 11/20/2019 \
 Estimated CF Rating: 2000